 Brining Pheasant:

-- Let cool slightly and transfer to a non-reactive container.
-Let cool to room temperature.
-Add in whole pheasant.
+- Let the brine cool slightly and transfer it to a non-reactive container.
+Let the brine cool to room temperature.
+Add in the whole pheasant.

 - Cover and refrigerate for 12 hours.

-- Rinse pheasant with cool, running water and place on a cooling rack on top of a sheet pan.
+- Rinse the pheasant with cool, running water and place it on a cooling rack on top of a sheet pan.
 Pat dry with paper towels and return to fridge, uncovered, for 2-3 hours.

 Spatchcocking Pheasant: